To raise the profile of science in primary schools;

 2016: PSQM Senior regional hub leader team established.

-2017: Three new awards launched - PSQM Award, PSQM Gilt Award and PSQM Outreach Award.
-PSQM Gold, Silver and Bronze awards withdrawn.
+2017: Three new Primary Science Quality Marks launched - PSQM, PSQM Gilt and PSQM Outreach.
+PSQM Gold, Silver and Bronze awards were withdrawn.

 2017: There are over 80 active PSQM hubs, each one supported by a trained PSQM hub leader.
 The geographical spread is wide, with school in all parts of the UK taking part, plus British Forces schools in Cyprus and Germany and British Schools in Dubai, the Netherlands, the USA, Singapore and Indonesia, as well as bilingual schools in Spain.